Leading the way to provide modern schooling with a low carbon footprint.

 Water Storage Reservoirs

-The main lower reservoir, once complete will also be populated with fish to help provide nutrients to the water within its own small ecosystem.
+The main lower reservoir, will also be populated with fish to help provide nutrients to the water within its own small ecosystem.
 This nutrient rich water will help irrigate our farm areas and provide water to our hydroponic farm with the aim to become truly organic.

 During the day, a solar power pump slowly but constantly pumps water up to the top reservoir.
 A basic particle filter removes any solids before going into the top reservoir and from there the water either goes in raw form for general irrigation or to the hydroponic farm.
 At the same time the water takes another route through filter systems so it can be used within the school.
 Further micro filtering and treatment brings this water to a safe drinkable standard.